john-huang-121/Study-Material/javascript.md

 ## The Event Loop

+JavaScript is a single-threaded programming language.
+This means that the JavaScript engine can only process a piece of code at a time.
+One of its main consequences is that when JavaScript encounters a piece of code that takes a long time to process, it will block all code after that from running.

+JavaScript uses a data structure that stores information about active functions named Call Stack.
+A Call Stack is like a pile of books.
+Every book that goes into that pile sits on top of the previous book.
+The last book to go into the pile will be the first one removed from it, and the first book added to the pile will be the last one removed.

+The solution to executing heavy pieces of code without blocking anything is asynchronous callback functions.
+These functions are executed later — asynchronously.

+The asynchronous process begins with an asynchronous callback functions placed into a Heap or region of memory.
+You can think of the Heap as an Event Manager.
+The Call Stack asks the Event Manager to execute a specific function only when a certain event happens.
+Once that event happens, the Event Manager moves the function to the Callback Queue.
+Note: When the Event Manager handles a function, the code after that is not blocked and JavaScript continues its execution.

+The Event Loop handles the execution of multiple pieces of your code over time.
+The Event Loop monitors the Call Stack and the Callback Queue.

+The Call Stack is constantly checked whether it is empty or not.
+When it is empty, the Callback Queue is checked if there is a function waiting to be invoked.
+When there is a function waiting, the first function in the queue is pushed into the Call Stack, which will run it.
+This checking process is called a ‘tick’ in the Event Loop.

 Everytime a setTimeout or an async operation is performed it's placed in the Event Table (a data structure that knows to sends a notice after for a certain action after a certain event ie. timeout, click, mousemove), which then sends them to the Event Queue.

 The Event Queue is like the queue data structure in which it keeps the order.
 The event loop is constantly running process that checks if the call stack is empty.
 If it's empty, it then looks into the event queue for the next function to pass into the call stack.

 The cycle goes: call stack -> Web APIs (DOM, ajax, setTimeout, ie async functions) -> callback queue -> call stack